miaotsi/Accelerated-C-/README.md

 The "sort()" function simply adjusts the relative order of the element values in the original container, rather than creating a new container to store the sorted results.
 Find out the median: "vec_sz mid = size/2; double median; median = size % 2 == 0? (homework[mid] + homework[mid-1])/2 : homework[mid];" If the number of data contained in the vector is even, what is the median number?
 It's the average of No.mid and No.(mid+1).
 Because the index starts from zero, it is the average of homework[mid] and homework[mid-1].
 If it's an odd number, then the median is No.(size+1)/2, which is indexed as "homework[(size-1)/2] = homework[mid]".
 Mid is the result of size/2 rounding down.

+*Dec23
+**Organizational Computing L3

+Throw out exceptions: for example, throw domain_error ("median of an empty vector");
+When we call a function, we can think of the argument as a local variable whose initial value is equal to the argument.
+When a function is called, the argument is also copied to the argument.
+This takes more time because the median function changes its parameter value by calling sort.
+But it's also beneficial because the changes that sort makes are not fed back into the calling function. vector<double> homework;
+Vector<double> and hw is an alternative name for homework.
+This is called a constant reference.
+Access to it is equivalent to direct access to the associated variable, without us copying, saving money.
+Any action we do with hw is equivalent to doing the same for homework.
+But because it's const, it doesn't change its value.
+Overload: We can make several functions have the same function name.
+At the same time, to provide a list of functions, the system environment is able to distinguish the function we refer to based on the type of the nth argument.
+Homework vector size: homework.size()

+*Dec30
+**Read homework scores L4

+//Read an input stream and read homework scores into a vector <double> type vector istream and read_hw (istream and in, vector<double> and hw) {
+	return in;
+}
+A reference parameter without const usually means that we can modify the value of the object as a function argument.
+For example,
+vector<double> homework;
+read_hw (cin, homework);
+The second argument of the read_hw is a reference.
+Calls to read_hw change the value of homework.
+Both parameters of the function read_hw (cin, homework) are references, and we want to use this function to change the state of both parameters.
+To make the program more reliable, add details.
+Call in.clear() to clear the error state inside the in, which allows the library to ignore the failure and continue typing.
+At the same time, before attempting to read the first score, it is possible that all inputs have been read or that an error has been made.
+In this case, the input flow must be kept uninterfered.
+#include<iostream>
+#include<vector>
+using namespace std;
+//Read homework scores into a vector <double> from the input stream istream read_hw (istream and in, vector<double> and hw) {
+    if(in)
+    {
+        //Clear the original content
+        hw.clear ()
+        //Read homework scores
+        double x;
+        while (in s s x)
+            hw.push_back (x);
+        //Clear the stream to make the input action valid for the next student in.clear ()
+    }
+    return in;
+}
+The behavior characteristics that clear members exhibit when they serve istream are completely different from when they are serving objects.
+For the istream object, it clears all error marks to allow the input action to continue.
+For vector objects, it removes everything that might already be contained in the vector, which gives us an empty vector again.

+The function has a parameter of a type vector<double> , and there is no const here, the same is, & makes the system environment directly connect the one parameter to another.
+This way we can avoid copying parameters.
+Here, however, we want to avoid copying because the function changes the value of the argument.
+The argument corresponding to the unusual reference must be an lvalue.
+That is, they must be non-temporary objects.
+Arguments passed by value or connected to a constant reference can take any value.
+For example, suppose we have a function that returns an empty vector.
+//A function that returns an empty vector vector<double> emptyvec()
+{
+    vector<double> v; //No elements
+    return v;
+}
+We can call this function and use its results. grade (intin, final, emptyvec());
+When running, the grad function immediately throws an exception because its arguments are empty.
+However, grammatically, such calls are legal.
+When we call read_hw, both of its arguments must be left-values because both of its arguments are very quantitative references. read_hw (cin, emptyvec()); //Error: emptyvec () is not a lat The compiler will prompt an error because the unnamed vector we created when we called emptyvec() will disappear as soon as the read_hw returns.
+If we call like this, the result is that we save the input in an object that we cannot access.